knode/meetups/oklahoma-city-ok-usa/okcjs.md

 ### Lunch Talks

 Talks are held on the third Tuesday of every month.
 Our presentations vary from one talk (35-45 minutes), two talks (25-35 minutes), and lightning talks once every quarter (5-10 minutes).
-Questions are encourage; all skill levels and skill sets are welcome.
+Questions are encouraged; all skill levels and skill sets are welcome.
 We strive to provide our community with a safe and friendly environment, conductive to learning, fellowship, and friendship.

 ### Eat and Drink